dk14/wolfram-mega/docs/dsl.md

 > Just to re-iterate: Re-using same binary observation to payout is unsafe (iid requirement).
 Interest rate drivers in finance are effectively unsafe - they overcollaterize.
 The only derivative that is practically secure is hedge-purified binary option.
 >> In theory, derivatives, that rely on numeric speculation about outcome, can be priced.
 Most practiacl ones would not converge though: ranges of possible payouts (per leg) would intersect, leading to a `PerfectHedge`.
 Except under strict ranges (types) subsequently decreasing ranges of numeric outcomes and small quantization steps.

 >> Long-term future planning is not just computationally unfeasable, but logically impossible.
-Go f*** yourself marx, once again, ang again and again until infinity.
+Go f*** yourself marx, once again, ang again and again until "infinity".

 Many complex derivative instruments are unsafe.
 Proof: